 Even with his newfound faith, Hammer said, he continued to pal around with the wrong people, drinking and smoking pot.
 And he still had a hard edge.

 One Sunday, a husband and wife he didn’t know asked if they could pray with him, Hammer said.
 What did they want to pray about?
 Family reconciliation, they answered.
 That night, as Hammer recalls it, he went home to find two messages from his mom.
 He also found a third message — from his father.
 The two had an initial phone conversation.
-“Then,” Wolfbauer said, “I thought, darn it, I’m going to send pictures of myself and I did that.
+“Then,” Wolfbauer said, “I thought, darn it, I’m going to send pictures of myself.
+And I did that.
 David got the package.
 He wouldn’t open it, but a bunch of his buddies said to open it.
 He opened it, and he began to cry.
 At that point he called.
 He said, ‘Dad.’
 I hadn’t heard that for 20 years.”
 Wolfbauer left his real estate business on the East Coast and moved to the Springs in 1995.
 Wolfbauer worked as a real estate agent and lived with Dave, who was growing disenchanted with his social work.
-Wolfbauer said he made a proposal to his son: that he go to night school and get his building contractor’s license, while Wolfbauer would look for lots to utilize as a home builder in Colorado Springs.
+Wolfbauer said he made a proposal to his son: that he go to night school and get his building contractor’s license, while Wolfbauer would look for lots on which to build homes.
 They found some in Monument, Wolfbauer said, and Hammer oversaw the home construction.
 “He was on his way,” Wolfbauer said.
 He added: “This kid has done more with his disability than people who have full functions of their body.
 It’s just incredible.”
-With support, faith, dedication, and hard work, Hammer’s business grew to a company of home contractors, a designer, CPA, and custom and semi-custom home builders in Colorado Springs.

 ATTENTION TO DETAIL

 Hammer lives with his son, David, and his second wife, Debbie.
 The couple met last year at Penrose Hospital, where his dad was undergoing surgery and where she worked at an information desk.
 “She has made me want to be a better man,” Hammer said.
 “She has been a tremendous blessing.”
 Stephanie Hammer, wanting to be closer to her son and grandson, moved to Colorado Springs from New Mexico about 1½ years ago.
 Dave’s sister, Jennifer, also lives in the Springs.
-The Hammer family plays a part of the Hammer Homes business, contributing their unique skills as Colorado Springs home builders, home contractors, and interior designers.
+On Thanksgiving, Hammer’s wife, parents, sister, son and other friends — about 20 in all — gathered for dinner at his house.

 “It’s totally the Lord that has saved my life and made my life what it is today,” Hammer said.
 “All the glory goes to God, not myself.
 He’s the one who has given the strength, the faith, the humility and the life that’s in my heart today.
 He’s blessed me in so many ways.”